 Stereo Realist Technical Info

 The manufacturer’s booklet says the f2.8s are superb, rare-earth lenses with shutter speeds up to 1/200 (although I have seen some up to 1/150), apertures from f2.8 – f22.
 The f3.5s have microscopically matched lenses, and shutter speeds up to 1/150.
 The lenses are 7cm apart, and the manufacturer recommends a distance from the subject between 10 and 25 feet (approx. 3 – 7.5 metres), and to omit anything closer than 10 feet (3 metres).
 From a 36 exposure film, you get around 29 stereo pairs.
+More specifications can be found here.

-If you take the plunge with this camera, I recommend buying a copy of the Stereo Realist Manual by Willard D Morgan and Henry M. Lester as it’s very helpful and has clear explanations.
+If you take the plunge with this camera, I recommend buying a copy of the Stereo Realist Manual by Willard D. Morgan and Henry M. Lester as it’s very helpful and has clear explanations.
 You will also find a great guides on the Butkus website and Dr.T’s website.

-There is also a later model, the Stereo Realist 45, which is a stripped-down version of the Iloca Stereo Rapid, see below.
+There is also a later model, the Stereo Realist 45, which is a stripped-down version of the Iloca Stereo Rapid (see below).

 Iloca Stereograms and TDC Stereo Vivid Comparisons and User Experience

-My current two favourite half-frame 35mms are the Iloca Stereograms (the UK name) f2.8 / Iloca Stereo Rapid (American name), and the TDC Stereo Vivid.
-I find them both much easier to wind on and focus than the Realist f2.8.
+Two of my favourite half-frame 35mms are the Iloca Stereograms (the UK name) f2.8 / Iloca Stereo Rapid (American name), and the TDC Stereo Vivid, not least because I find them both much easier to wind on and focus than the Realist f2.8.
 The TDC SV even has a spirit level, which you can see through the viewfinder.
-They both have combined viewfinder/rangefinder windows, so you don’t need to swap between; this, for me, is a big improvement on the original Stereo Realists.
+They both have combined viewfinder/rangefinder windows, so you don’t need to swap between them.
+This, for me, is a big improvement on the original Stereo Realists.
 I also like that the Stereograms 2.8 has quite a wide range of aperture and shutter speed settings compared to others.
 The TDC Stereo Vivid gives you recommended settings on its top panels, however, it’s not as good at double exposures as the Iloca; it’s a very dodgy process with the TDC.
+From a 36 exposure film, you get around 29 stereo pairs.

 Iloca Stereograms